St. Gabriel's Secondary School: History

 Brother Louis Gonzaga took over as director in 1955 and Brother Elzear left to take over management of the parish school in Johor Bahru.
 In 1958, under the supervision of Brother Camillus, the afternoon session began functioning on its own.
 Brother Raymond was made director.
 The year 1958 also marked the publication of the first school magazine, St. Gabriel's School Annual.

 In 1959, the school had its first Secondary Four class, thus attaining the status of a full school.
 Under the leadership of Brother Adolphus, the class sat for the Overseas School Certificate Examinations (Cambridge) and achieved a high passing rate of 90%.

 Brother Emmanuel took over the reins in 1961.
 Leo Remedios and Paul Lee became first two senior assistants of the school.
 1961 also marked the formation of St. Gabriel's Old Boys' Association.
 Brother Noel became the director in 1963.

 By 1968, St. Gabriel's School had a total of 47 classes for both the morning and afternoon sessions, with an enrolment of 2,000 students.
 The school was reaching its available capacity.
 To solve this problem, the primary section of the school was relocated to a new building on Highland Road on 2 January 1969 and officially declared open on 12 July that year, hence the creation of two separate schools, namely St. Gabriel's Primary School and St. Gabriel's Secondary School.

 With the establishment of the Primary School, the Secondary School was reorganised, with a shift in emphasis towards technical education.
 Some premises were converted into machine and electrical workshops to cater to the needs of pupils of SGSS and three neighbouring schools.
 Brother Emmanuel took over the reins again in 1969 following the sudden death of Brother Noel.
 Leadership was passed on to Brother Edmund James in 1974 and Peter Tan was appointed Senior Assistant of the school.

 The Brothers of St. Gabriel's were at the helm of the school for 30 years (1953–1983) before the leadership was passed on to lay principals in 1984.
 In line with Ministry of Education's guidelines, the school went single-session in 1986.
 The school had its first female principal, Ng Peng Hock, in 1990.

-In May 1992, St. Gabriel's moved to its current premises at Serangoon Avenue 1 and was officially opened in August 1993.
+In May 1992, St. Gabriel's moved to its current premises at Serangoon Avenue 1 and was officially opened on 21 August 1993.
 At present, the school teaches the default GCE 'O' and 'N' Level syllabus as outlined by the Ministry of Education.